Rookie Card Year: 2006

 Investment Rating: 6.0

-When you combine girl-next-door good looks with speeds of 230 miles per hour, it tends to get people's attention, particularly men.
-Such is the case with racing diva Danica Patrick.
+When you combine girl-next-door good looks with speeds of 230 miles-per-hour, it tends to get people's attention.
+Such is the case with Danica Patrick.
 Her up-and-down success on the track has resulted in Madison Avenue opportunities off of it in modeling and advertising.
 It has also meant a strong following for Danica Patrick cards and memorabilia.

-Addicted to speed at a young age, like most future professional drivers, Patrick's racing career started on the go-kart tracks of rural Illinois and Wisconsin.
+Addicted to speed at a young age, Patrick's racing career started on the go-kart tracks of rural Illinois and Wisconsin.
 Quickly displaying a knack for learning a track's nuances and how to get the most out of the horsepower allotted her, she progressed to Formula Fords as a teenager in England.

 Returning to the States to race for Rahal Letterman Racing in junior circuits serving as a gateway to IRL, she consistently finished in the top five with several podium finishes.
 In 2005, Patrick posted the fastest lap during the Indianapolis 500 time trials.
 Eventually qualifying fourth for the race's start, it was the highest ever achieved by a woman at the famed Brickyard.
 During the actual race, she became the first woman to be on the lead lap, a total of 19, and secured her starting position with a fourth-place finish.
 As a result of her historic achievements at Indy, she was recognized as IRL's Rookie of the Year.